doraeminemon/create-index-commonJS/README.md

 # create-index

 `create-index` program creates (and maintains) CommonJS `./index.js` file in target directories that imports and exports sibling files and directories.
+Fork of https://github.com/gajus/create-index

 ## Example